Web Video Cast: Cast Web Video to Your TV

 A dedicated web casting app like CastBrowser takes a fundamentally different approach.
 It scans the webpage, finds the actual video stream URL (the same URL the website uses to play the video), and sends that URL directly to your TV.
 Your TV then fetches and plays the video itself — natively, at full quality.

 This is how streaming apps like Netflix and YouTube work on your TV.
-The TV handles playback, so you get the original resolution (up to 4K), zero lag, perfect audio sync, and your phone battery barely moves because it's just acting as a remote control.
+The TV handles playback, so you get source-quality video, low latency, normal audio sync, and your phone battery barely moves because it's just acting as a remote control.

-How to Cast a Website to Your TV (Step-by-Step)
+How to Stream a Website to Your TV (Step-by-Step)

-Here's how to website cast any video to your TV using the direct stream method.
-The whole process takes about two minutes the first time, and seconds after that.
+Here's how to web video cast a compatible video to your TV using the direct stream method.
+The whole process takes about two minutes the first time, and seconds after every time after.

 Download CastBrowser for free from the Google Play Store or the Apple App Store.
 No account, no subscription — every feature is free from day one.
 CastBrowser is a full web browser with built-in video detection and casting, so it replaces both your browser and your cast app.